COVID-19 Response

 COVID-19 Resources for People Who Use Drugs and Harm Reduction Providers

-Created in collaboration with Higher Ground Harm Reduction, Reynolds Health Strategies and Vital Strategies
+Created in collaboration with Higher Ground Harm Reduction, Reynolds Health Strategies, and Vital Strategies

 COVID-19 Stimulant Use and Harm Reduction Tip Sheet

-Tips for stimulant-preferring or polydrug users, focusing on amphetamines, cocaine and crack cocaine.
+Tips for stimulant-preferring or polydrug users, focusing on amphetamines, cocaine, and crack cocaine.

 Fear COVID-19?
 Current US Drug Policy Spreads It

-US drug policy increases the spread of COVID-19 to people who use drugs and other marginalized groups.
+U.S. drug policy increases the spread of COVID-19 to people who use drugs and other marginalized groups.
 Understand how in this article by NHRC and the Drug Policy Alliance.